eightyfour/canny/README.md

 **0.1.15**
 * async
   * improve error handling for async module add error listener event and call success in load phase

+**0.1.15**
+* whisker
+  * fix issues in tag attribute - it doesn't remember the initial value correctly